clabrugere/rust-graph/README.md

 - **Copy**: in this implementation, we assume that edge weights remain simple types whose copy is inexpensive and done implicitly when required.

 ### Adjacency list

+Instead of using a regular hash map, we use a special implementation `IndexMap` from the `indexmap` crate that provide a nice property: iteration ordering independent of the hashed key but rather based on insertion order.
+This is especially useful to provide a unique adjacency matrix based on node insertion order.
+Indeed, using the hash map from the standard library would require to sort keys first to generate a unique matrix per graph.
+Otherwise, we would only get isomorphic matrices at each invocation of the `adjacency_matrix` method.

-For adjacency lists to be memory efficient, it's better if we only store references to other nodes in the edge list: otherwise we would end up with a much worse space complexity.
+In addition, for adjacency lists to be memory efficient, it's better if we only store references to other nodes in the edge list: otherwise we would end up with a much worse space complexity.
 The problem is that you can't directly use references to keys as values or you end up with all sorts of ownership issues all around.
 For example, rust's hash maps own the keys - so the nodes here - but we also need to store references to those as values from other nodes, and so ownership becomes multiple.

 This is not really an issue if we restrict ourself to primitive types, but it could become a problem for nodes that store large amounts of data.
 One solution I found to circumvent the issue is to use reference-counted smart pointers `Rc` from the standard library.
 This way we only store nodes one time, and use multiple references for the edges, saving memory!